GGbb2046/Assignments/Assignment01/Assignment01.md

   *  Your major/area of study (`echo "Area of study' >> README.md`)
 * View the file to make sure it looks OK ('cat README.md`)
 * Now, you will add the README.md file to you repo's staging area (`git add README.md`)
-* Then commit the change, (`git commit -m "my first commit'`)
+* Then commit the change, (`git commit -m "my first commit"`)
 * And finally, push this change to your github repo (`git push origin master`)

 ## Part03: Create a public repo

 NOTE: When using an unpaid GitHub account, all the repos you create are public.
 For this class, I've created a number of private repos - one for each student.
 Private repositories mean that only those that are invited/added to the repository can access it's contents (normally, you need to pay for such a service from GitHub).
 This private repo will give you the peace of mind to know that any of the mistakes, bad code, errors, etc. that you make will not be available to the public.

-But, for this exercise, you will creat your own public repo.
+But, for this exercise, you will create your own public repo.

 * Login into your GitHub account.
 * On GitHub, create a new repository called PublicRepo (DO NOT select "create initial README.md file"!).